Moonraisers

 Moonraisers are a reggae band formed in 1992 and based in Neuchâtel, Switzerland.
-Their style, a type of electronic reggae dubbed World’n’Moonstyle Reggae, joins roots reggae with funk, world and electro elements.
-They are best known for composing the original version of the dance super hit, Rise up.
-Although at the time it came out it didn't make any success, the song became a hit played in the dance clubs for months after Yves Larock made a dance cover of it.
+Their style, described as a form of electronic reggae called World’n’Moonstyle Reggae, combines roots reggae elements with funk, world music, and electro music.
+They are best known for composing the original version of the dance super track Rise up.
+Although the song achieved little commercial success initially, it later gained popularity in clubs following a dance cover by Yves Larock.